Darsh-A/Onlyfans18-/Useful Plugins.md

 - Omnisearch
 - Better PDF Plugin

-# How to get your plugin DORSHHHHHHH
+# How to get your plugin Dors????